amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 assert.equal(hashMap.get('dog'), 8); // got overwritten by art 😱
 ```

-This `Map` allow us to `set` a key and a value and then `get` the value using a `key`.
-The key part is the `hash` function let's see multiple implementations to see how it affects the performance of the Map.
+This `Map` allows us to `set` a key and a value and then `get` the value using a `key`.
+The key part is the `hash` function.
+Let's see multiple implementations to see how it affects the Map's performance.

 Can you tell what's wrong with `NaiveHashMap` before expanding the answer below?